 The school's management plan provides the school support from an executive team with a demonstrated track record of preparing students for success in college and beyond.
-The executive team is comprised of a CEO, CAO, CFO, COO, Chief of New Schools and College Access Director, with an average of 13 years of school management experience.
+The executive team is composed of a CEO, CAO, CFO, COO, Chief Growth Officer and College Access Director, with an average of 17 years of school management experience.
 The executive team manages human resources, legal matters, facilities, federal programs, purchasing, payroll, accounts payable, operations and financial management.
-This allows the principal to focus on the instructional leadership of the school, supported through weekly one on one meetings with the CAO and weekly team meetings with other Gem Prep principals.
+This allows the principal to focus on the instructional leadership of the school, supported through weekly one-on-one meetings with the Principal Supervisor and weekly team meetings with other Gem Prep principals.
 The principal's responsibilities include student academic success, building school community and culture, providing teacher mentoring and coaching, conducting staff evaluations, student discipline, and facilitating parent and community relations.
-The principal is evaluated annually by the CAO using the Charlotte Danielson Evaluation Framework.
+The Principal Supervisor evaluates the principal annually using the Charlotte Danielson Evaluation Framework.

 The board reviews key indicators on the school's data dashboard each month.
 Key indicators include enrollment, academic growth and achievement, financial stability, student demographic diversity, stakeholder satisfaction, and teacher turnover.
 Monthly reviews allow the board to, proactively, address concerns as they arise.
 If concerns arise, administrators may provide context or additional information to address those concerns.
 If the concern warrants additional action, the board may either send the concern to one of the committees or ask the administration to make a recommendation at the next meeting concerning a resolution.
 In addition, the CEO is evaluated annually on the performance of the school, which is informed by indicators outlined in the data dashboard.
-See leadership profile chart in Board and Leadership Bio attachment.
+See Board and Leadership Bio attachment.

-The greatest operational challenges for GPMS's growth are ensuring that facilities' logistics are thoroughly planned, schedules are conducive to rigorous instruction, technology is well planned to meet the instructional needs of students, and sufficient academic leadership is provided to support teachers and students.
+The greatest operational challenges for GPA's growth are ensuring that facilities' logistics are thoroughly planned, schedules are conducive to rigorous instruction, technology is well planned to meet the instructional needs of students, and sufficient academic leadership is provided to support teachers and students.
 An instructional model team has been formed to address questions, challenges, and iterate on the model to ensure its success.